qube-ai/switch_node/README.md

 ## Message Types

-  - **Type 1 (Node -> Master)** : Whenever the state of node changes.
-The device generates the message and sends it to the master.
+  - **Type 1 (Node -> Gateway)** : Whenever the state of node changes.
+The device generates the message and sends it to the gateway.
 Example message:
     ```
     {
       "t": 1,   -> 't' stands for type of message